 Guerrero and the orchestra brought Holst's instrumental colors vividly to life, the transparent variety of dynamics wonderfully clear.”

-As a guest conductor, Guerrero enjoys relationships with many orchestras in the United States and Europe, including the Boston Symphony, Philadelphia Orchestra, and Cincinnati Symphony Sao Paolo State Symphony Orchestra in Brazil, Brussels Philharmonic, Deutsches Symphony Orchestra, Berlin, Gulbenkian Orchestra, Lisbon, Orchestre Philharmonic de Radio France and the Orchestre National de France in Paris, Netherlands Philharmonic, Residentie Orkest, and the BBC SO among others.
+As a guest conductor, Guerrero enjoys relationships with many orchestras in the United States and Europe, including the Boston Symphony, Philadelphia Orchestra, and Cincinnati Symphony Sao Paolo State Symphony Orchestra in Brazil, Brussels Philharmonic, Deutsches Symphony Orchestra, Berlin, Lisbon, Orchestre Philharmonic de Radio France and the Orchestre National de France in Paris, Netherlands Philharmonic, Residentie Orkest, and the BBC SO among others.
+Guerrero is also the Principal Guest Condcutor of the Gulbenkian Orchestra, Lisbon.

 Having a broad and expansive repertoire, Giancarlo Guerrero is also particularly engaged with conducting training orchestras and works regularly with the Curtis School of Music, Colburn School in Los Angeles, Yale Philharmonia, and in recent years has developed a relationship with the National Youth Orchestra (NYO2) in New York, created and operated by the Weill Institute of Music at Carnegie Hall.